mpflynnx/csapp3e/section2/misc.md

 - x == (int)(double) x
 - Cast a x `int` to a `double` then cast back to `int`
 - is x == x ?
-- True, as long as the int is less than 53 bits, the number of `int` bits will fit in the frac field of a `double`
+- True, the number of `int` bits will fit in the frac field of a `double`

 ##### c.